-Oxford’s Christmas Light Festival 2022 is a 3-day festival of Arts, Culture and Community.
+Oxford’s Christmas Light Festival 2023 is a 3-day celebration of Arts, Culture and Community.

 The festival has been taking place since 2009.
 It’s evolved over the years from a single evening’s event in the city centre to a full three day weekend that includes light and sound installations, a festive market, music, dance and lots of free activities in venues across the city, and more recently to light trails and events in residential areas of the city.